allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 :heavy_exclamation_mark: TODO: Add an action to be taken for the level I infraction

   * Warning to the student not to repeat their behavior
+  * The offending student must commit to working towards amending the infraction and avoiding future infractions.

 * Level II: Upon the accumulation of three level I infractions, project managers and the instructor will issue a formal level II infraction.